Table of Contents

 How long can you drive with a tire plug?

-The length of time you can drive with a tire plug ranges from a few days to a few years, depending on various factors, including the size and type of puncture as well as how well the plug was applied, and whether a tire patch was also applied.
+The length of time you can drive with a tire plug ranges from a few days to a few years, depending on various factors, including the size and type of puncture, how well the plug was applied, and whether a tire patch was also applied.

 We always recommend visiting a tire expert to check the repair as soon as possible.
 It is important to note that tire plugs alone are really only temporary fixes in most circumstances, and the answer to ‘how long does a tire plug last’ is rarely forever.